tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_stoplight.md

 ## Stoplight tutorial

-For an in-depth tutorial for using Stoplight to create an OpenAPI specification, including sample content and values, see [Create an OpenAPI specification document using Stoplight Studio's visual editor](pubapis_openapis_quickstart_stoplight.html).
+For an in-depth tutorial for using Stoplight to create an OpenAPI specification, including sample content and values, see [Getting started tutorial: Using Stoplight Studio to create an OpenAPI specification document](pubapis_openapis_quickstart_stoplight.html).